Doghouse-Mike/my-notes/content/Merlin's Wisdom.md

 ----

 > At all times keep your crap detector on.
 If I say something that helps, good.
 If what I say is of no help, let it go.
-Don’t start arguments.
+Don't start arguments.
 They are futile and take us away from our purpose.

 — Richard Hugo, *The Triggering Town* (1979)